Context Engine

 • Contextual embeddings.
 The dense channel embeds the real code body, not just a short descriptor — the single change that took file-recall from 75% to 100% (see results below).

-• Source-first ranking + optional rerank.
-Test/doc/example hits are demoted below source files, and an optional cross-encoder rerank reorders the top candidates for rank-1 precision.
+• Source-first ranking + cross-encoder rerank.
+Test/doc/example hits are demoted below source files, and a cross-encoder second stage reorders the top candidates for rank-1 precision — on by default through the metered proxy with just your PROMETHEUS_API_KEY (no extra key, upstream model hidden; set PROMETHEUS_RERANK_PROVIDER=none to opt out).

 For the full pipeline and the language table see Language coverage and MCP tools.